Middle-earth: Shadow of War: Development

 The team tried to devote resources to new regions as much as possible.
 The locations in the game were inspired by the landscapes of eastern Washington, Alaska, and Iceland.
-De Plater added that each region in the game was larger in size when compared to that of Shadow of Mordor, and that they had more environmental diversity.
-The five regions were also designed to be more colorful, contrasting the gritty artstyle of Shadow of Mordor.
-The human city of Minas Ithil is the first location that Talion will visit.
-The team took inspirations from Minas Tirith from the films, and Roman architecture while designing the look of the city, and consulted illustrator and architect Ted Nasmith.
-In subsequent visit in the game, it will be attacked and captured by Nazgûl, becoming the fallen city of Minas Morgul.
-Seregost was a snowy location that had verticality and elevation changes not previously seen in its predecessor.
+De Plater added that each region in the game was larger in size when compared to that of Shadow of Mordor, and was more environmentally diverse.
+The five regions were also designed to be more colorful, contrasting with the gritty artstyle of Shadow of Mordor.
+The human city of Minas Ithil was designed as the first location that Talion will visit.
+The team took inspiration from Minas Tirith, from the films, and Roman architecture, while designing the look of the city.
+They also consulted illustrator and architect Ted Nasmith.
+The team also planned for the city to be attacked and captured by Nazgûl, becoming the fallen city of Minas Morgul.
+Seregost was a snowy location that had changes in elevation not previously seen in its predecessor.
 Cirith Ungol was a massive cave complex where remnants of an ancient civilization can be found.
 Núrn returned in Shadow of War as a tropical island.
-Through Núrn, the team wanted to explore the theme of nature destruction, as Orcs are destroying its lush forest to provide supplies to their war effort.
+Through Núrn, the team wanted to explore the theme of nature destruction, as orcs are destroying its lush forest to provide supplies for their war effort.
 Gorgoroth was described as a "hellscape", and "the culmination of all of these iconic locations and structures that everybody knows and loves from the lore made real".
 Gorgoroth was heavily industrialized, as the team wanted to show how the orcs are preparing for war by building different engines of war and factories.
-The nemesis system also expands to the world itself, as the environment will be updated depending on the tribal origin of the Orc Overlord who is commanding the fortress.
+The nemesis system also influences the world itself, with each environment changing depending on the tribe of the orc overlord controlling each fortress.